-The property and casualty insurance industry today is experiencing exciting changes.
-New technologies are being developed that better serve the insured while maximizing profits for innovative organizations.
-However, rampant catastrophic losses resulting from natural disasters, declining margins due to economic pressures across the globe, and rising customer expectations are undeniable realities which the P&C industry battles.
+The property and casualty insurance industry today is being transformed by new technologies, which are improving service offerings while maximizing profits for innovative organizations.
+However, rampant catastrophic losses resulting from natural disasters, declining margins due to economic pressures across the globe, and rising customer expectations are undeniable challenges the P&C industry faces.

-2019 is looking to be a promising year for insurers who emphasize technology and digitization, agility, and satisfying their consumers.
+The future is promising for insurers who emphasize technology and digitization, agility, and customer satisfaction.
 Insurance APIs, microservices, cloud-based software, artificial intelligence,

 Advances in both hardware and software have changed the landscape on how insurance carriers sell their products and how quickly they can get them to market.
-For example, using Solartis PAS microservices, insurers can sell their product on any device (i.e. smartphones, desktop computers, tablets, smart watches, etc) and get them to market in record time (i.e. under 90 days).
-View our extensive API Catalog to see our wide-range of available microservices that support the full policy life cycle process and check out our microservices hackathon winners to see
+For example, using Solartis Policy Administration Microservices, insurers can sell their product on any device (i.e. smartphones, desktop computers, tablets, smart watches, etc) and get them to market in record time (i.e. under 90 days).
+View our extensive API Catalog to see our wide range of available microservices that support the full policy life cycle process, and check out our microservices hackathon winners to see

-Mike Toran, CIO of Starr Companies discusses, in this panel discussion from ITC 2018, how organizational agility requires a total shift in culture and mindset.
+In this ITC panel discussion Mike Toran, CIO of Starr Companies discusses how organizational agility requires a total shift in culture and mindset.
 Conversely, speed-to-market is a fundamental metric for determining how agile your organization truly is.
 Recognizing an opportunity to diversify your portfolio is only the first step; capitalizing on it is another step altogether.

 Unfortunately, monolithic software architecture translates into outdated operational capabilities.
 This means getting a greenfield product to market could be a costly undertaking which takes years to roll out.
 Under these premises, insurers have a difficult time diversifying their portfolio of insurance products, which leaves them subject to the aforementioned margin pressures in property and casualty.